jwuphysics/jwuphysics.github.io/_posts/2025-04-30-constructing-golden-sample.md

  - machine-learning
 ---

-To know how well a classification model truly performs, you need a reliable, unbiased set of test data.
-This post explains a practical way to create such a high-quality test set, often called a "golden sample."
+To know how well a classification model truly performs, you need a reliable evaluation dataset.
+This post explains a practical way to create such a high-quality dataset, often called a "golden sample."
 This method is especially useful when dealing with situations where one class is much rarer than the other (imbalanced data) and your existing labels might not be entirely accurate.
 Since creating this golden sample involves carefully selecting examples, it might not have the same mix of positive and negative cases as your full dataset.
-Therefore, this post also shows you how to adjust your final evaluation scores to correct for this, giving you a truly accurate measure of your model's performance.
+Therefore, this post also describes how to adjust your final evaluation scores to correct for this, giving you an unbiased measure of your model's performance.

 In brief, the "recipe" for building a golden sample involves:
 - Categorizing the entire dataset based on agreement and disagreement between the ML model (\\(M\\)) and historical (\\(H\\)) labels.